TubercularOx/darkhaunter/Geekery/nale.md

 Mr. Scruffy is a cat with **one half Hit Die**.
 Belkar's confirmed ranger level grants him an additional **+4 Hit Dice**.
 At a total of **4.5 HD**, and with Elan at least **17th level**, Mr. Scruffy would normally be expected to die to *blasphemy*.
 There is, however, a not-unreasonable expectation that he might survive, and a number of ways to increase his survivability have been proposed:

 - **Urban Companion.** Animal companions have a closed list of allowable creatures, and cats are not normally among them.
 The Urban Companion alternative class feature effectively replaces Animal Companion with a familiar, which would be protected in the same way as Blackwing, and explicitly allows cats.
 However, this would imply that Belkar can speak with cats, which he has not demonstrated.
-This speech ability is a feature of Urban Companions, not shared by familiars.
-(Cityscape Web Enhancement.)
+This speech ability is a feature of Urban Companions, not shared by familiars. ([Cityscape Web Enhancement](https://web.archive.org/web/20160731213452/http://archive.wizards.com/default.asp?x=dnd/we/20070228a)[^1].)

 - **Wild Cohort.** This feat grants an animal-companion-like cohort.
 Mr. Scruffy would have **+9 HD** instead of +4.
 It uses the same animal list as Animal Companion.
-This would also explain why Belkar has both Mr. Scruffy and Bloodfeast, with Bloodfeast remaining his actual animal companion.
-(Apparently this is from a web article?)
+This would also explain why Belkar has both Mr. Scruffy and Bloodfeast, with Bloodfeast remaining his actual animal companion. ([Wild Life column](https://web.archive.org/web/20160712191654/http://archive.wizards.com/default.asp?x=dnd/re/20031118a)[^1])

 - **More ranger levels.** Belkar could plausibly reach **18th level**, increasing Mr. Scruffy's bonus Hit Dice to **+6** instead of +4.